 You do not need to pre-wash the materials prior to starting.
 But, you will want to press with steam throughout the process.
 If your iron doesn’t steam, consider an old-school spray bottle with distilled water as an alternative.

-We used a charm pack from the Hey Dot collection by Zen Chic for Moda.
+We originally used a charm pack from the Hey Dot collection by Zen Chic for Moda.
 It includes beautifully bright colors and bold graphic designs – just perfect for the new baby to look at… not so bad for sleepy stares from Mom and Dad as well.

 Brights are a nice change of pace from the standard issue baby pastels, and they blend nicely with other necessities you may want to bundle into a gift basket, such as stuffed animals, rattles, bottles, and more.